-PSHE is intended to create and improve students' connections with the people and environment around them and as such PSHE will be a grounding in what is hoped will be a life-long journey of positive physical, emotional and mental health, self-reflection and strong communication.
+PSHE is intended to create and improve students' connections with the people and environment around them and as such PSHE will be a grounding in what is hoped will be a life-long journey of positive physical, emotional and mental health, informed by effective self-reflection and communication.

-Students who develop their skills in these areas become highly valued members of society who make a positive difference to their own lives and to the lives of those around them.
+Students who develop their skills in these areas have the potential to become highly valued members of society who make a positive difference to their own lives and to the lives of those around them and who are well-prepared for life in the modern world.